Entry No. 31: Hurry Up and Wait

 Have you ever not been able to sleep and sit up thinking about how you would handle conversations and situations that

-haven't ever happened and
+haven't ever happened and probably would never happen?

 If you

-wow what is
+haven't , wow what is that like?

 If you

-do you want to be
+have , do you want to be friends ?

 See that “could have never”, that's the most important part.